wireddown/qt-py-s3-daq-app/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report and track in Issues
+about: "\U0001F41E Create a bug report and track in Issues"
 title: ''
 labels: inbox
 assignees: wireddown